Cerebrovascular accident symptoms. How to improve poor circulation in different ways

 8. Add nuts, seeds, red or black pepper, garlic and onions to your diet.

-9. Wear appropriate shoes that do not interfere with the circulation of blood in your feet.
+9. Wear appropriate shoes that do not restrict blood circulation in your feet.

 11. Drink enough water.
 Every system in your body needs water to function properly.